shelleyolivia/learn-tutorials/figment-learn/new-pathways/polkadot/polkadot-06-deposit.md

-On substrate like blockchain an account can stay alive only is a minimal deposit is available.
-If an account balance fall under this minimal deposit then the system will erase the account and the dust token will be lost.
+On Substrate blockchains, an account can stay active only if it maintains a minimal amount known as the **existential deposit**.
+If an account balance falls below this amount, then the system will erase the account and the remaining token dust will be lost.

-We're going to learn how to query the sytem in order to retrieve the existencial deposit.
+In this tutorial, we'll learn how to query the system in order to retrieve the existential deposit.

 ------------------------

 # Challenge

 {% hint style="tip" %}
-In `pages/api/polkadot/deposit.ts`, complete the code of the function and try to determine the existencial deposit an account need to have in order to stay alive.
+In `pages/api/polkadot/deposit.ts`, implement the function and try to determine the existential deposit an account needs to have in order to remain active.
+You must replace the instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out**